SaraRostami/SaraRostami.github.io/_projects/2021-02-01-StatisticalInference_Fall2021.md

 layout: post
 title: "Statistical Inference - Fall 2021"
 ---
-Statistical Inference course presentd by [Dr. Behnam Bahrak](https://ece.ut.ac.ir/en/~bahrak) at the university of Tehran in the Fall of 2021. these are the assignments and projects that I did throughout the course..
+Statistical Inference course presentd by [Dr. Behnam Bahrak](https://ece.ut.ac.ir/en/~bahrak) at the university of Tehran in the Fall of 2021. these are the assignments and projects that I did throughout the course.

 **Application Language(s):** Farsi, English